-Generally the increase in cooling airflow (because of the speed increase) is much greater than the increase in heat - so in most cases it's not a problem - typically running cooler.
+Generally the increase in cooling airflow (because of the speed increase) is much greater than the increase in heat - so in most cases it's not a problem - typically running cooler and more efficiently.

 Typically losses in a motor are 50% to copper losses, 20% to Hysteresis losses, 25% to Eddy Current Losses & 5% to mechanical losses.